Jose-augusto-git/LeBonAppetit/LeBonAppetit/wp-content/plugins/host-webfonts-local/readme.txt

 5. Advanced Settings.
 Change these to make OMGF work with your configuration (if needed).
 The default settings will suffice for most configurations.

 == Changelog ==

+= 5.6.7 | August 28th, 2023 =
+* Fixed: Don't Load option couldn't be used on Google Fonts URLs using shorthand syntax (e.g. 400i, instead of 400italic).

+= 5.6.6 | August 25th, 2023 =
+* Fixed: non-static class method was used to register uninstall hook.

+= 5.6.5 | August 13th, 2023 =
+* Tested with WP 6.3

+= 5.6.4 | August 3rd, 2023 =
+* Improved: perform a proper stale cache clean-up when changes are made to stylesheets in the Optimize Local Fonts section.
+* Added action: `omgf_pre_update_setting_{$setting_name}`
+* Improved: updated default User Agent to a Windows 7 machine, to offer backwards compatibility for older OS'.
+* Improved: PHP 8.1 compatibility.
+* Fixed: saving settings in the Optimize Local Fonts section wouldn't work properly when certain settings were disabled.

+= 5.6.3 | July 31st, 2023 =
+* Added: premium plugin users will now be notified in the All Plugins screen when updates are failing.
+* Fixed: removed void return type from autoloader to provide backwards compatibility with PHP 7.0.0 - 7.2.4.
+* Added filter: `omgf_optimize_user_agent` which allows users to change the User-Agent header used by OMGF to fetch font files from the Google Fonts API.

+= 5.6.2 | July 19th, 2023 =
+* Fixed: notices in Task Manager suggesting to install Pro wouldn't disappear after Pro was activated.

+= 5.6.1 | July 16th, 2023 =
+* Added filter: omgf_delete_option
+* Added filter: omgf_generate_stylesheet_font_variant, which allows devs to manipulate the CSS output before it's generated (e.g. to modify the unicode-range).
+* Fixed: options in Optimize Local Fonts section couldn't be disabled all at once.

 = 5.6.0 | May 6th, 2023 =
 * Major improvements under the hood leading to: